Cover

 Policy Dialogue

-The program will end with an international, closed-door policy dialogue for scholars, policymakers, religious representatives and other civil society actors organized together with the Istituto per gli Studi di Politica Internazionale (ISPI) and the Italian Ministry of Foreign Affairs & International Cooperation.
-The international policy dialogues have been produced annually through the ‘Religions and International Relations’ initiative launched in 2009 by the Policy Planning Unit of the Italian Ministry of Foreign Affairs in co-operation with ISPI.
-This research program has sought to sustain a high-level discussion on the role of religion in international affairs by gathering together scholars of religions and international relations, diplomats and policymakers, media actors and religious representatives, as well as movements and associations active in inter-religious dialogue.
+The program will begin with an international, closed-door policy dialogue for scholars, policymakers, religious representatives and other civil society actors organized together with the Italian Ministry of Foreign Affairs & International Cooperation.
+The international policy dialogues have been produced annually through the ‘Religions and International Relations’ initiative launched in 2009 by the Policy Planning Unit of the Italian Ministry of Foreign Affairs in co-operation with the Istituto per gli Studi di Politica Internazionale (ISPI).
+This policy program has sought to sustain a high-level discussion on the role of religion in international affairs by gathering together scholars of religions and international relations, diplomats and policymakers, media actors and religious representatives, as well as movements and associations active in inter-religious dialogue.
 The 2022 policy dialogue was on the theme of religious engagement and the UN's 2030 Agenda for Sustainable Development.
-The theme of the 2023 policy dialogue was “Religion, Conflict and Peacebuilding in Contemporary Global Crises."
+The theme of the 2023 policy dialogue was “Religion, Conflict and Peacebuilding in Contemporary Global Crises.”
+Students attending the Summer Seminars contributed to writing Policy Dossiers following both workshops.

 Partners and Organizational Structure

 The Rome Summer Seminars’ organizational model is a multi-member collaborative consortium which combines scholarship, policy expertise and religious knowledge.
-The consortium builds on existing partnerships between the following institutions: the University of Notre Dame Rome Global Gateway (RGG), Keough School of Global Affairs and Ansari Institute for Global Engagement with Religion; the Pontifical Gregorian University (PUG); the Istituto per gli Studi di Politica Internazionale (ISPI); the Sinderesi Foundation; the Adyan Foundation of Lebanon; the Royal Institute for Interfaith Studies of Jordan; the Hanns Seidel Stiftung and John Cabot University (JCU).
+The consortium builds on existing partnerships between the following institutions: the University of Notre Dame Rome, Keough School of Global Affairs and Ansari Institute for Global Engagement with Religion; the Pontifical Gregorian University (PUG); the Sinderesi Foundation; the Adyan Foundation of Lebanon; the Royal Institute for Interfaith Studies of Jordan; the University of Sussex Religion & Foreign Policy Initiative; the Hanns Seidel Stiftung and John Cabot University (JCU).

-The Rome Summer Seminars are being generously funded by the University of Notre Dame Rome Global Gateway and Keough School of Global Affairs, the Hanns Seidel Stiftung in Rome, and John Cabot University.
+The Rome Summer Seminars are being generously funded by the Notre Dame Rome, the Keough School of Global Affairs, the Hanns Seidel Stiftung in Rome, and John Cabot University.
+It is also being held under the high patronage of the Italian Ministry of Foreign Affairs and International Cooperation.

 Steering Committee